Salma-Mamdoh/ELT-Tasks/README.md

 ### Problem Statement

 Consume any REST API and load the response to the database.
+You don’t have to load all the response fields; 3 or 4 is sufficient.
 For this example, we use a REST API that searches for universities.
 We create a database table named `University` with three columns: `name`, `country`, and `alpha_two_code`, and load those fields only.

 ### Solution

-Use a Script Task in SSIS with a C# script to consume the REST API, extract the necessary fields, and load the data into the SQL Server database.
+To solve this problem, we use a Script Task in SSIS and write a C# script to consume the REST API, extract the necessary fields, and load the data into the SQL Server database.

 ### Step-by-Step Implementation

+#### Set Up SSIS Package

 1. **Create a new SSIS package.**

 2. **Add a Script Task to the Control Flow.**

-3. **Configure the Script Task to consume the REST API and load data into the `University` table.**
+3. **Configure the Script Task.**
+   - Click on "Edit Script".

+#### C# Code Explanation

+The script starts by setting up namespaces and defining the `College` class, which maps to the structure of the JSON response from the API.
+It then configures security protocols for web requests and makes a request to the API URL `http://universities.hipolabs.com/search`.
+The JSON response is deserialized into a list of `College` objects.
+For each `College` object, the script connects to the SQL Server database and inserts the data into the `University` table.
+If an error occurs, it logs the error to a file.

 ### Prerequisites

+Before running the SSIS package, ensure you have the following:

 - SQL Server installed and configured.
 - SQL Server Integration Services (SSIS) installed.